CHRISTIAENSLouis/geospatialanalysis/source/What we did.rst

 	    else :
 	        proceed = False

-Here is an example of the kind dropdown list proposed to the user.
+Here is an example of the kind drop down list proposed to the user.
 In this case, the user asked to display an area located in Alaska.

 .. figure:: /_static/selectionarea.PNG